Vaccinated travelers are now allowed to visit Thailand freely, without the need to quarantine.

 How Much Does the COVID-19 Insurance Cost?

-I'm from the UK, which is of moderate risk (currently), and the policy was reasonable.
+I'm from the UK, which is of low risk (currently), and the policy was reasonable.

 Let's have a look at a quote I got based on a 90-day stay.
 I entered my age as 54 years old (1966, the year England won the world cup), and as traveling from the United Kingdom.